SalehB1/Judgify/README.md

 Judgify is a powerful and versatile Universal Online Judge built on FastAPI.
 This modular system is designed for code competitions, supporting a wide range of programming languages.
 Its flexibility allows for easy integration of new language modules, making it a scalable solution for various coding environments.

+**Note:** This repository is currently under active development and is not considered complete.
+Use it at your own discretion.

 ## Features

 - **Modular System**: Judgify is built on a modular architecture, allowing easy integration of new language modules.
 This ensures support for virtually any programming language, making it a universal solution for code competitions.